andywaite/unusable-podcast/podcasts/026-wireframing.md

 number: "026"
 title: "Wireframing &amp; Ikea prison"
 date: 2021-12-10T15:35:00+00:00
-description: "Andy angers IKEA, & we talk about wireframing"
+description: "Andy angers IKEA, &amp; we talk about wireframing"
 mp3: "026-wireframing.mp3"
 duration: 00:46:07
 ---

-Andy angers IKEA, & we talk about wireframing & prototyping
+Andy angers IKEA, &amp; we talk about wireframing & prototyping

 Other things we talk about:
 - Website with an embedded app creates a phone-in-a-phone